Data Protection Complaints Procedure

 Our Responsibilities

-All staff are responsible for ensuring that any complaints made in relation to this procedure are reported to the Data Protection Team (dp@lboro.ac.uk)and for co-operating in the investigation of a complaint.
+All staff are responsible for ensuring that any complaints made in relation to this procedure are reported to the Data Protection Team (dp@lboro.ac.uk) and for co-operating in the investigation of a complaint.

 Instances where we may refuse to handle a data protection complaint

-In some scenarios we can refuse to handle the complaint.
-This will be when a complaint is deemed to be manifestly unfounded, abusive, vexatious or excessive.
-Where a complaint is deemed to be manifestly unfounded, excessive, abusive or vexatious, the University will contact the individual and in a reasonable timeframe explain to them: a. the reasons for refusing to consider the complaint; b. their right to make a complaint to the ICO; and c. their right to pursue their data subject rights through a judicial remedy.
+In some scenarios we may refuse to handle a complaint.
+This could be where a complaint is deemed to be manifestly unfounded, abusive, vexatious or excessive.
+Where a complaint is deemed to be manifestly unfounded, excessive, abusive or vexatious, the University will contact the individual and in a reasonable timeframe explain to them:

 Our use of complaints data